The Leading Independent

 Campus Spaces

 Dartmouth’s picturesque New England campus also houses the Tuck campus, which is comprised of 11 connected buildings.
 Three key academic buildings are the Murdough Center, Tuck Hall and Byrne Hall.
-The school describes itself as having a “residential program,” and so its four residence halls are active places in which to build a community.
+The school describes itself as having a “residential program,” and so its five residence halls are active places in which to build a community.
 Tuck students may opt to live in Dartmouth’s graduate housing or can choose to live in both on- and off-campus apartments; unlike at many other leading programs, many students choose to live on campus.

 MBA Careers